-In this tutorial, we will see how to reduce Taskbar Updates On or Off for News and Interests in Windows 10.
-By disabling updates, you can lower the consumption of your internet data.
+In this tutorial, we will see how to reduce Taskbar Updates On or Off for News and Interests in Windows 11/10.
+By disabling updates, you can lower the consumption of your internet data and other resources.
 Hence, it is a helpful feature in case you have a limited data plan.

 Reduce Taskbar Updates On/Off for News and Interests

 You can Turn On and Off the Reduce Taskbar Updates feature for News and Interests by the following two methods:

 The instructions to turn On Reduce Taskbar Updates from the context menu are listed below:

 - Click on the News and Interest option.

 - Click on the Reduce Taskbar Updates option.

 After that, the Reduce Taskbar Updates will show a checkmark icon (See the above screenshot).
 The checkmark icon indicates that the feature is turned On.